-Many people nowadays are disillusioned with the current state of economic policy, that has benefitted the few over the many.
+Many people nowadays are disillusioned with the current state of economic policy that has benefited the few over the many.
 Traditional free-market capitalism once embraced as the idea that anyone could enter the market economy and, through talent and hard work, become financially successful.
-Now, it seems that we are barraged with stories of capital being withheld from newcomers, tax advantages being given to the wealthy, exorbitant executive compensation packages government cronyism and government bailouts to large corporations.
+Now it seems that we are barraged with stories of capital being withheld from newcomers, tax advantages being given over to the wealthy, exorbitant executive compensation packages, government cronyism and government bailouts to large corporations.

 During these uncertain and challenging times, Burnaby Civic Greens want to strongly protect and support our local businesses.
 We want to make sure that our municipal tax structure is fair and works for local businesses, especially small businesses which are the life of Burnaby.
-We want to assist residents, both longtime and newcomers, to set up new businesses, support their successes and help them to thrive through thoughtful and informed local economic development initiatives.
+We want to assist resident, both longterm and newcomers to set up new businesses, and support their successes and help them to thrive through thoughtful and informed local economic development initiatives.

-The Burnaby Civic Greens also strongly support workers and workers’ rights.
-We are urging our Provincial counterparts to do away with a vote before union certification as we see that as a barrier to unionizing.
-We recognize that unions have done more for workers’ rights that any other group.
+The Burnaby Civic Greens also strongly support workers and workers rights.
+We are urging our Provincial counterparts to do away with tea vote before union certification as we see that as a barrier to unionizing.
+We recognize the unions have done more for workers’ rights than any other group.

 Canada’s goals to tackle climate change have been expressed in different ways: